AliZare76/TSECrawler/README.md

 # TSECrawler
-To use the project, just run main.py or 'docker compose up'. make sure, your connection string with database is correct.
+To use the project, first 'pip install -r ./crawler/requirements.txt' then just run main.py or 'docker compose up'. make sure, your connection string with database is correct.